necromancer2/To-Do-List/README.md

 # To-Do-List
-To-Do-List application using angular 5 and firebase
+To-Do-List application using JavaScript, HTML and CSS.

+To-Do-List